How to Make a Location-Based App in 2023: A Full Guide

 Benefits of Geolocation App Development for Business

-According to the Location Based Marketing Association (LBMA), 95% of global organizations use location-based services to reach more customers.
+According to the Location Based Marketing Association (LBMA) report, 95% of global organizations use location-based services to reach more customers.

 Some businesses cannot perform without locating clients (Uber Eats, Postmates, Instacart), while others make use of geolocation features (Instagram, Tinder) to provide better customer services.
 But how exactly can companies benefit from location-based applications?
 Let’s figure it out.